 breed.
 For your kitten's safety and comfort, you must wait until

-adults, the guideline is 2 fingers (flat).
-We haven't found a safe
+than this, the collar is too loose.
+We haven't found a safe collar

-Kittens grow very quickly, so check the collar weekly and adjust
+Kittens grow very quickly, so check the adjustment daily and adjust

 cat collars are wonderful for kittens 6+ months because they're